The Bell Shakuhachi – Cast Jinashi and Jimori

-It all began with me copying bamboo Jinashi shakuhachi back in 2007.
-Back then, I copied the bore of a Jinashi shakuhachi and cast it into another piece of bamboo, becoming the first person in the world to ever do so.
-From then to now, I utilize silicone molding which delivers fingerprint level detail that neither 3D printing nor CNC machining even come close to.
+Composites and flutes are among the most ancient works of humanity—my Bell Shakuhachi marry these venerable creations.
+It all began with my copying of a bamboo Jinashi shakuhachi bore and casting of it into another piece of bamboo, becoming the first person in the world to ever do so.
+From then to now, I utilize silicone molding which delivers fingerprint level detail that no other methods can even come close to.
 After much hard work, in 2012 I finalized my first full copy, inside and out, of a Jinashi shakuhachi.

 Bell Shakuhachi go live!

 After an incredible amount of work, I released the new Bell Shakuhachi in 2018 which far exceeded the popularity of the first.
-It sold hundreds of copies worldwide until 2022 when I had to retire production because it was too draining on me, even with a hired helper.
-As of 2024, however, I’m designing new Bell Shakuhachi.
-Now, I’ll be using an approach to molding and eco-composites which will allow me to craft Bell Shakuhachi without over taxing myself.
-So get ready!
+It sold hundreds of copies worldwide until 2022 when I had to end production because it was too draining on me, even with a hired helper.
+As of 2023, however, I thought of a new approach to molding and eco-composites which will allow me to craft Bell Shakuhachi without over taxing myself (sign up to my newsletter to stay informed).

 Testimonials for the Bell Shakuhachi c.
 2018-2022